 S&P/TSX composite down in late-morning trading, U.S. stock markets mixed

-TORONTO — Canada’s main stock index was down in late-morning trading, weighed down by losses in the base metal stocks, while U.S. stock markets were mixed.
+TORONTO — Canada’s main stock index was lower in late-morning trading, weighed down by losses in the base metal, telecommunications and utility sectors, while U.S. stock markets were mixed.

-The Canadian dollar traded for 74.46 cents US compared with 74.39 cents on Monday.
+The Canadian dollar traded for 74.32 cents US compared with 74.60 cents US on Thursday.

-The March crude oil contract was up 88 cents at US$77.66 per barrel and the March natural gas contract was up three cents at US$2.08 per mmBTU.
+The March crude contract was down US$1.47 at US$72.35 per barrel and the March natural gas contract was up three cents at US$2.08 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD)